Grant Accountability Requirements

 950 Pennsylvania Avenue, N.W.

 (800) 869-4499 - contact information in English and Spanish

 For additional information, please visit the DOJ OIG website.

 Federal funds must be used to supplement existing funds for program activities and not replace those funds, which have been appropriated for the same purpose.
 Potential supplanting will be the subject of application review, as well as pre-award review, post-award monitoring, and audit.
 If there is a potential presence of supplanting, the grant recipient will be required to supply documentation demonstrating the reduction in non-federal resources occurred for reasons other than the receipt or expected receipt of federal funds.

-Subrecipients have 30 days after the end date of the subgrant period to summit their final claim.
-It is recommended subrecipients start this process once all monies have been spent.
+Subrecipients have 30 days after the end date of the grant period to submit their final claim.
+It is recommended subrecipients start this process once all monies have been obligated.
 This will assist in accurate reporting of financial information on the final claim.

 Any unspent funds at the end of the contract period will revert to CVAD unless funding requirements, rules, or law prohibit the funds from being spent beyond the contract time frame.

 Costs reimbursed will not exceed the approved budget.